Veterinary Technician Schools in Arkansas

 United States Arkansas

 While vet tech salaries are lower in Arkansas than national averages, it’s important to note that the cost of living is also substantially below average and therefore lower salaries come with more purchasing power in the Land of Opportunity.
-By illustration, the Missouri Economic Research and Information Center (MERIC 2021) ranked AR the fourth most affordable state in the United States.
-Arkansas boasts particular savings in housing, healthcare, and utility costs relative to the rest of the country.
+By illustration, the Missouri Economic Research and Information Center (MERIC 2024) ranked AR the seventh most affordable state in the United States.
+Arkansas boasts particular savings in housing, healthcare, and transportation costs relative to the rest of the country.

 LOW SALARY (10TH %ILE) MEDIAN SALARY (50TH %ILE) HIGH SALARY (90TH %ILE)